-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the phases of disastrous events affect people, communities, and those on the front lines like health care workers and hospital employees.
-Here’s how.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), here's how the phases of disastrous events affect those involved:

 - Pre-disaster phase.
 Disasters with no warning can cause feelings of vulnerability and a sense of loss of control or the loss of the ability to protect yourself and your family.
 Disasters with warning can cause guilt or self-blame for failure to heed warnings.
 This phase may last hours, or even minutes, such as during a terrorist attack, or it may be several months, such as during hurricane season.